Malaysian-style chicken satay with peanut sauce

 To make the peanut sauce:

-Add the onions, garlic, ginger and lemongrass to a small blender and puree till smooth.
-Remove to a small pot and add all the rest of the ingredients and mix well.
-Cook on medium heat stirring continuously till a thick paste forms and the sauce has lightly fried and has begun to release its oils, about 15 minutes.
-Be patient, the individual components need to fry and caramelize slowly and the oils need to be released.
+Add the onions, garlic, ginger, and lemongrass to a small blender and puree until smooth.
+Transfer to a small pot and add all the rest of the ingredients and mix well.
+Cook on medium heat, stirring continuously, till a thick paste forms and the sauce has lightly fried and begun to release its oils, about 15 minutes.
+Be patient; the individual components need to fry and caramelize slowly, and the oils need to be released.
 Cool completely and set aside.

 To make the satay:

 Add all the ingredients to a small blender and pulse till pureed to a smooth paste.
-Apply liberally to meat and marinate for at least 1 hour at room temperature or longer in the fridge.
+Apply liberally to meat and marinate in the fridge for at least 1 hour at room temperature or longer.

-Grill the meat on a grill till charred in spots, about 3 minutes a side.
-Do not overcook the meat or it will dry it out please.
+Grill the meat until charred in spots, about 3 minutes a side.
+Do not overcook the meat, as it will dry out.

 Serve immediately with the peanut sauce.